guest post by Isabella Lovett

 Bad day?
 If you’re like most people, chocolate is probably your go-to pick-me-up whenever you’re in a funk.
 Its sweet creamy goodness never fails to boost happiness.
 But there’s actually science to back this up.
 Chocolate increases the brain’s production of endorphins (feel-good chemicals) which bind with the brain’s opiate receptors to create feelings of euphoria.
 Think of it like a runner’s high without the physical exertion.
 It’s also packed with phenylethylamine — otherwise known as the “love drug” since it releases the same chemicals as being in love — and anandamide, a naturally occurring compound known as the “bliss molecule”.
 And, as if that wasn’t enough, chocolate also is an amazing dietary source of tryptophan, an essential amino acid which helps production of serotonin, the brain’s “happy chemical”.

-Chocolate contains flavanols — a form of flavonoids — that appear to be primarily responsible for chocolate’s memory-boosting benefits.
-Once eaten, flavanols accumulate in certain areas of the brain linked to learning and memory (like the hippocampus).
-They then get to work stimulating blood flow to the brain, forming new neurons and strengthening existing ones, and protecting neurons from deadly free radicals.
-When adults aged between 50-69 consistently took a cocoa supplement with high flavanol content for three months, they performed better on memory tests than participants who consumed a cocoa supplement low in flavanols, one study shows.
+chocolate contains flavanols — a form of flavonoids — that appear to be primarily responsible for chocolate’s memory-boosting benefits. once eaten, flavanols accumulate in certain areas of the brain linked to learning and memory (like the hippocampus). they then get to work stimulating blood flow to the brain, forming new neurons and strengthening existing ones, and protecting neurons from deadly free radicals. when adults aged between 50-75 consistently took a cocoa supplement with high flavanol content for 12 weeks, they performed better on memory tests than participants who consumed a cocoa supplement low in flavanols, one study shows.

 Chocolate has already been proven to contain flavonoids (compounds also found in red wine and fruit) and neuroprotective qualities linked to improved higher cognitive function.
 But, a recent study in the New England Journal of Medicine has gone even further in proving chocolate consumption makes us smarter.
 The study found the higher a country’s chocolate consumption, the more Nobel Prize winners they have.
 Dr. Franz H. Messerli, cardiologist and director of Clinical Hypertension with St. Luke’s and Roosevelt Hospital, explains “there was a close significant linear correlation between chocolate consumption per capita and the number of Nobel Laureates per 10 million persons in a total of 23 countries”.
 He also comments the “research is evolving” and exactly how much chocolate you need to eat to increase your chances of winning a Nobel Prize, for now, remains unknown.
 And while correlation doesn’t necessarily mean causation, we’ll take any excuse to eat more chocolate.